A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: PDE Characterization of Aggregate Dynamics

-It is worth emphasizing that a precise characterization of $\mathcal{D}(L)$ is critical in evaluating the adjoint operator.
-Especially in our case, the boundary condition of $\psi$ on $\mathcal{G}\subset\partial X$ directly determines the boundary conditions of the PDE.
-However, rather than pursuing $\mathcal{D}(L)$, it is often easier to determine precisely the set of functions for which~(\ref{eq:Dynkin}) holds.
-To this end, we need the notion of extended generator (c.f.~\cite[Definition 14.15]{Davis1993a}). \begin{defn} (Extended Generator) Let $\mathcal{D}(\hat{L})$ denote the set of Borel measurable functions $\psi:X\mapsto\mathbb{R}$ with the following property: there exists a measurable function $h:X\mapsto\mathbb{R}$, such that the function $t\mapsto h(\xi_{t})$ is integrable $P_{\xi_{0}}$ a.s. for each $\xi_{0}\in X$ and the process
+As discussed before, the PDE is completely determined by the strong generator $(L,\mathcal{D}(L))$.
+However, generally it can be very difficult to directly characterize $\mathcal{D}(L)$.
+Note that in order to apply the idea of Lemma~\ref{lem:CalculateAdjoint}, we only need the Dynkin's formula hold, and it might be easier to characterize the generator boundary condition by characterizing a super set of $\mathcal{D}(L)$.
+To this end, we introduce the notion of the extended generator (c.f.~\cite[Definition 14.15]{Davis1993a}). \begin{defn} (Extended Generator) Let $\mathcal{D}(\hat{L})$ denote the set of Borel measurable functions $\psi:X\mapsto\mathbb{R}$ with the following property: there exists a measurable function $h:\,X\mapsto\mathbb{R}$, such that the function $t\mapsto h(\xi_{t})$ is integrable $P_{\xi_{0}}$ a.s. for each $\xi_{0}\in X$ and the process